vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 All examples in this section are non-normative.

 In an SD-JWT VC, `vct` can be used to express a type.
-If the type is a URI, metadata can be retrieved as described in (#RetrievingMetadata).
+Metadata can be retrieved as described in (#RetrievingMetadata).

 ```json
 {